-Mainly active in England and the United States
+Mainly (but not exclusively) active in England and the United States

 Glasgow School of Art by Charles Rennie Mackintosh Gamble House by Green and Green Pasadena Cal.

 link to Charles Rennie Mackintosh and to the Gamble House by Green and Green

 "To give people pleasure in the things they must perforce use, that is one great office of decoration; to give people pleasure in the things they must perforce make, that is the other use of it."

 Do you think, for instance, that we object to machinery?
 I tell you we reverence it; we reverence it when it does its proper work, when it relieves man from ignoble and soulless labour, not when it seeks to do that which is valuable only when wrought by the hands and hearts of men.
 Let us have no machine-made ornament at all; it is all bad and worthless and ugly.
 And let us not mistake the means of civilisation for the end of civilisation; steam-engine, telephone and the like, are all wonderful, but remember that their value depends entirely on the noble uses we make of them, on the noble spirit in which we employ them, not on the things themselves.